Georgia State University: Campus

 From Georgia State's days as a single-building night school into the university it is today, Georgia State has built itself into the heart of urban Downtown Atlanta.
 Whereas the school's nickname—dating from the early 1960s—of "the Concrete Campus" was once a source of mild embarrassment, the name has been embraced by the university community.
 The university embraced the slogan, "a part of the city, not apart from the city" as its growth into Downtown Atlanta increased.
 This has led to the widening of sidewalks around the campus and a focus on Decatur Street as becoming the "Main Street" of the campus.

 25 Park Place

 25 Park Place is a mixed-use classroom and office building that houses several departments at Georgia State University.
 The building was previously the Trust Company of Georgia Building, and before Georgia State University acquiring the building was the SunTrust Bank Building.
 The Georgia State University Foundation acquired the building in 2006 for $52 million.

 Sparks Hall

 Sparks Hall was the first building designed and built specifically for the school.
 It was designed by the Atlanta architectural firm of Cooper, Barrett, Skinner, Woodbury, and Cooper.
 Construction took place between 1952 and 1955 and cost about $2 million.
 The first classes were held in the building on April 21, 1955.
-On June 8, 1960, the building was named for George McIntosh Sparks, former president of the college.
-Currently, the building houses Undergraduate Admissions and the Financial Management Center.
-It also primarily houses classrooms and computer laboratory space.
+On June 8, 1960, the building was named for George McIntosh Sparks, former president of the college..
+Sparks Hall was demolished to make room for the new revitalization project.